1. Topic: My cars suspension

 Question: Do you ship international?

-Answer: Yes, we ship parts all over the world.
+Answer: Yes, we ship parts all over the world – Please contact us for an International shipping quote, our website does not calculate those rates.
 We ship by USPS Priority mail international flat rate box.
-If a part your interested in won’t fit in a flat rate box, we check all of the shipping options available and give you the choice of who we use to ship your parts.
+If a part you’re interested in won’t fit in a flat rate box, we check all of the shipping options available and give you the choice of who we use to ship your parts.
 If you have a particular shipper that you want us to use, just let us know.

 3. Topic: Roller spring perches